Razzakov: Government

-Razzaqov has a mayor–council form of government.
+Razzakov has a mayor–council form of government.
 Members of the Town Kenesh (Council) elect the mayor.
 The Town Kenesh has 30 members.
-The villages of Myrza-Patcha, Samat, Chimgen, Ak-Bulak, Taylan, and Golbo are also governed by the administration of Razzaqov.
-The current mayor of Razzaqov is Chyngyz Rysov.
+The villages of Ak-Bosogo (formerly Myrza-Patcha), Samat, Chimgen, Ak-Bulak, Taylan, and Golbo are also governed by the administration of Razzakov.
+The current mayor of Razzakov is Chyngyz Rysov.

-Razzaqov is the administrative center of Leylek District to which it is subordinated.
-All of the administrative agencies of the District of Leylek are in Razzaqov.
+Razzakov is the administrative center of Leylek District to which it is subordinated.
+All of the administrative agencies of the District of Leylek are in Razzakov.

 Like in other Kyrgyzstani settlements where there are large groups of ethnic minorities, virtually all administrative positions in Leylek District are held by ethnic Kyrgyz.
 Since Kyrgyzstan became independent, all heads of Leylek District have been ethnic Kyrgyz.
-Currently there are a few ethnic Uzbeks working in the Razzaqov Mayor's Office and Razzaqov Town Council.
+Currently there are a few ethnic Uzbeks working in the Razzakov Mayor's Office and Razzakov Town Council.

 Education

 High schools

-Razzaqov has many educational institutions.
-There are two gymnasium schools in Razzaqov: Gymnasium School No. 1 and the Uzbek Gymnasium.
-Both of these schools accept more academically-inclined students.
-There is also a boarding school for children from disadvantaged families, namely Ak Chyiyr Children's Education Center.
+Razzakov has many educational institutions.
+There are two gymnasium schools in Razzakov: Gymnasium School No. 1 and the Uzbek Gymnasium.
+There is also a international boarding school using Cambridge curriculum, inclined to innovation, technology and entrepreneurship, namely AIM.
+Aalam international Magnet School.
+All of these schools accept more academically-inclined students.

-There are six secondary schools in Razzaqov.
+There are six secondary schools in Razzakov.
 While in the majority of these schools students are taught only in Uzbek, some schools have both Uzbek and Kyrgyz classes.
 The largest secondary schools are Alisher Navoiy, Gagarin, and Isfana secondary schools.
 At Alisher Navoiy Secondary School, classes are taught in Uzbek, Kyrgyz, and Russian.
 While at Gagarin Secondary School the primary medium of instruction is Russian, the school has Kyrgyz classes as well.
 At Isfana Secondary School, students are taught only in Uzbek.
 Amir Temur and Toktogul secondary schools have only Uzbek classes as well.
 Issyk Kul Secondary School is the smallest school in Isfana and has both Kyrgyz and Uzbek classes.

-English is taught as a foreign language at all of the schools in Razzaqov.
-However, the quality of English teaching tends to be poor.
+English is taught as a foreign language at all of the schools in Razzakov excluding AIM.
+However, the quality of English teaching tends to be poor also excluding AIM.
 The students also learn Kyrgyz and Russian, the two official languages of Kyrgyzstan.
-Thus, in Razzaqov Uzbek schoolchildren learn four languages and Kyrgyz schoolchildren learn three languages.
+Thus, in Razzakov Uzbek schoolchildren learn four languages and Kyrgyz schoolchildren learn three languages.

 Colleges and vocational schools

-There is a branch of the International Academy of Management, Law, Finance, and Business (Международная Академия управления, права, финансов и бизнеса) in Razzaqov.
+There is a branch of the International Academy of Management, Law, Finance, and Business (Международная Академия управления, права, финансов и бизнеса) in Razzakov.
 The academy has its main campus in Bishkek.
-Razzaqov is also home to Vocational School No. 48 which trains seamstresses, carpenters, electricians, and drivers.
+Razzakov is also home to Vocational School No. 48 which trains seamstresses, carpenters, electricians, and drivers.